 In a difficult, confusing, or complicated situation, individuals and companies may find themselves desperately seeking the guidance of a well-prepared and reliable legal professional.
 A great attorney has the potential to have a dramatic and positive impact on the life of a client.
 Whether it’s by helping them through a difficult family law matter, protecting them against false charges, or securing fair financial compensation after an accident, attorneys advocate for people during some of the most challenging times in their life.
 Lawyers matter.

 But what makes a good lawyer?
 It’s not an easy job, and not everyone is cut out for it.
 The American Bar Foundation (ABF) found that approximately a quarter of lawyers leave the profession within the first seven years.
-For anyone that wants to know how to find a good lawyer or how to be a good lawyer it’s crucial to consider the key factors that make today’s attorneys successful.
+A legal degree can also be applied to a multitude of professional environments and careers.
+But for anyone that wants to know how to find a good lawyer or how to be a good lawyer it’s crucial to consider the key factors that make today’s attorneys successful.
 Below are ten traits that are common to the best lawyers in the United States.

 Passion for the Job

 As a starting point, successful lawyers almost always have a true passion for their job.
 You have probably heard popular cliches like “choose a job you love and you will never work a day in your life”.
 Of course, we all know that in the real world it’s not quite that simple.
 At the same time, there is a wide body of scientific evidence that demonstrates the importance of passion for your work.
-As noted by Deloitte, cultivating worker passion is one of the keys to talent development.
+Some have an already developed enthusiasm for lifelong learning, but as noted by Deloitte, one of the keys to talent development is cultivating worker passion.
 In other words, people who are passionate about what they are doing are happier, more fulfilled, and they perform better.
 If you have a passion for serving people and an interest in the law, you should consider applying for admission into law school.